d3dc/react-flying-saucer/packages/react-flying-saucer/README.md

 createModel(config: ModelConfig)
 ```

+## Contextual Bindings

 ### `useHooks()`

-HOC for functions that use future react hooks.
+HOC to polyfill functions to use future react hooks.
-**You must wrap your functions to use hooks**
+**`react-flying-saucer` creates apps that depend on React 16.6**

 ### `useApp()`